Jim Kenyon: Leadership Run

 In early 2011, Premier Dennis Fentie announced his decision to retire from politics.
 Kenyon opted to run in the race to succeed Fentie, competing against local pharmacist and former Conservative candidate Darrell Pasloski and tour operator Rod Taylor.
 Kenyon ran on his record as minister.

 During the race, Kenyon was particularly critical of Fentie's leadership during the latter's closeted attempt to sell-off Yukon Energy assets to Alberta-based ATCO Electric.
 Kenyon, who was the minister responsible for the Yukon Energy Corporation as the controversy over the attempted asset sale erupted, asserted that Fentie had overstepped his authority in the matter.

 On May 4, 2011, Dennis Fentie fired Kenyon from Cabinet – officially due to campaign conflicts with his portfolio as minister.
 Fentie refused to comment on the termination, though Kenyon stated he was fired due to his criticisms of Fentie.
 Kenyon was replaced in his Cabinet responsibilities by rookie MLA Steve Nordick.
 Notably, Kenyon also complained that Fentie's move was a spiteful one targeting, in part, his pension and salary.

 Kenyon, who also lacked any endorsements from his caucus colleagues, stayed in the race.
 However, Pasloski was ultimately victorious in the May 28, 2011 vote.
 He won 767 votes, defeating Rod Taylor and his 436 votes.
 Kenyon received just 47 votes.

 Pasloski later re-admitted Kenyon to his Cabinet, citing the need for party unity on the eve of the 2011 Yukon election.
 Kenyon was appointed as Minister responsible for the Yukon Development Corporation and the Yukon Energy Corporation.

 Kenyon attempted to seek re-election in the riding of Porter Creek North, but was defeated in his bid for the Yukon Party nomination by Whitehorse City Councillor Doug Graham, who had originally indicated a preference to run for the Yukon Liberal Party.
 Kenyon lost by what the Yukon Party labelled a 'significant margin'.
 Graham was subsequently elected MLA for Porter Creek North.

 Personal life

 Kenyon practiced as a veterinary surgeon for 37 years before entering politics.
-As a veterinarian, he was instrumental in establishing permanent veterinarian facilities in the Yukon in the 1980s.
+As a veterinarian, he was instrumental in establishing permanent veterinary facilities in the Yukon in the 1980s.
 His clinic, Yukon Veterinary Services Clinic, is the largest veterinarian facility in the Canadian territories.

 Kenyon is also a former auxiliary police officer.